Skip to main content

 Death and Bereavement

-Death of a significant relative or of a close friend.
+Death of a significant relative or of a close friend close to the assessment date.

 Attendance at a funeral at the time of the assessment.